Opelika-Auburn News

-The Opelika-Auburn News is a daily newspaper in Alabama, serving Opelika, Auburn, and the surrounding communities.
+The Opelika-Auburn News is a daily newspaper in Alabama, serving Opelika, Auburn, and the communities surrounding Lee County.
+The newspaper serves to report local, weather, sports, and entertainment news within the areas.

 History

 The newspaper began as the weekly Opelika Industrial News, on September 11, 1890.
+Its original publisher was Opelika Steam Print and Pub.
+Co.

-On May 30, 1904, the newspaper began publication as the Opelika Daily News.
+The newspaper remained the Opelika Industrial News until May 30, 1904, when it began publication as the Opelika Daily News.

-In 1968, Millard B. Grimes and investors purchased the paper, changing its name to the Opelika-Auburn News in 1969, and then selling it in 1977.
+In 1968, Millard B. Grimes, a well-known publisher and editor from Georgia, and fellow investors purchased the paper, changing its name to the Opelika-Auburn News in 1969.
+They then sold the paper in 1977 to the Thomson Corporation.
 It was owned by the Thomson Corporation until 2000, when it was sold to Media General.

-In 1995, the News was awarded "Most Improved Daily Newspaper" by the Alabama Press Association and that year the parent company purchased the competing Auburn Bulletin and Lee County Eagle.
+In 1995, the News was awarded "Most Improved Daily Newspaper" by the Alabama Press Association.
+Additionally, the parent company purchased the competing Auburn Bulletin and Lee County Eagle that year.

 In the early 2000s, the News was a member of a coalition of newspapers which brought suit against Auburn University to uncover financial misbehavior by trustees.

 In 2012, Media General sold most of its newspapers, including the Opelika-Auburn News, to Berkshire Hathaway.
-Lee Enterprises purchased the newspaper in 2020.
+Its most recent buyer, Lee Enterprises, purchased the newspaper in 2020.

+Starting June 20, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.

+Opelika-Auburn News is issued on paper and online, as well as on microfilm from Auburn University.

+News staff

+The company loves to hire graduates from Auburn University Main Campus, with 48.4% of its employees having attended Auburn University Main Campus.
+Based in Alabama, Opelika-Auburn News is a small media company with only 72 employees and an annual revenue of $7.9M.